pivotal/docs-tap/app-sso/concepts/levels-of-consumption.hbs.md

 shouldn't even be able to see `AuthServers` since it is the purview of _service operators_.

-All of This makes it hard for _application operators_ to use the same `ClientRegistration` across different environments.
+All of this makes it hard for _application operators_ to use the same `ClientRegistration` across different environments.

 ![Diagram shows level 1 of AppSSO consumption with